elixf7/Game-of-Thrones-Script-Generator/README.md

 text_as_int = np.array([char_to_idx[c] for c in text])
 ```

 Next I created the `input_text` and `target_text` variables which are misaligned by one character.
 This is necessary so that the model can be trained to predict the next character in the sequence.
 For instance, if the input is **Hello World**, then the output would be **ello World!**.
 As you can see, at index 0 the input is **H** and the output is **e**.
-So, the model is being trained to ouput an e after the H. Each character in the input sequence is mapped to the appropriate target character for quick acess.
+So, the model is being trained to output an e after the H. Each character in the input sequence is mapped to the appropriate target character for quick access.
 I then shuffled the input and target sequences in the dataset to get more diverse training of the model.
 Basically, the script is no longer in order, it is made up of shuffled lines of 100 characters.

 ### Building the Model
-There are many types of nueral networks to choose from, but for this project the clear best choice was a Recurrent Neural Network.
-RNNs are a great choice for creating text because they can remember what came before and use that information in thier predictions unlike normal neural netowrks.
+There are many types of neural networks to choose from, but for this project the clear best choice was a Recurrent Neural Network.
+RNNs are a great choice for creating text because they can remember what came before and use that information in their predictions unlike normal neural networks.
 This makes them better at understanding the order and connection between words in a sentence or a paragraph.
 So, when RNNs generate text, they can use this memory to make the text sound more natural and meaningful.
 RNNs are often used for tasks like writing and completing sentences which is very similar to the goal of this project.

 I first set a batch size of 64 which means the model will update its weights after 64 predictions.
 I also chose the number of recurrent neural network units as 512.
 The more of these you have the more complex your model will be, however runtime will also go up.
-I had to move it down from 1024 for this reason, but more units should yeild a better result.
-The ouptut layer is a dense layer with a size equal to the number of unique characters.
-The `glorot_uniform` initializer means that the ouptut will also be a probability distribution with a float value assigned to each character based on the likelyhood the model beleives it comes next.
+I had to move it down from 1024 for this reason, but more units should yield a better result.
+The output layer is a dense layer with a size equal to the number of unique characters.
+The `glorot_uniform` initializer means that the output will also be a probability distribution with a float value assigned to each character based on the likelihood the model believes it comes next.
 ```
 vocab_size = len(vocab)
 embedding_dim = 256